GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

 ## The team

 The greenAI Uppa team has been split in 2022.
-Most of its members are working on sustainability and machine learning in the south west of France.
+Most of its members are still working on sustainability and machine learning in the south west of France.
 This page will keep on updating news of GreenAI in the region of Pau and around.

+This page is under construction and will be updated to highlights GreenAI related initiatives around University of Pau and CY-Tech university.

 <div style="margin-top:0px;margin-bottom:40px;height:1px;width:70px;margin:20px auto 25px;background:#ebebeb;display:block;border:none;"></div>